-To see a full list of the physical Scrip cards we normally keep in-stock at the Regis Catholic Schools Central Office, please download our Scrip Order Form, available at www.RegisCatholicSchools.com/parents-students/scrip/.
-Any retailer not listed on this order form, but available for order on www.ShopWithScrip.com, is considered a special order.
+To see a full list of the physical Scrip cards we normally keep in-stock at the Regis Catholic Schools Central Office, please download our Scrip Order Form, available at RegisCatholicSchools.com/parents-students/scrip/.
+Any retailer not listed on this order form, but available for order online, is considered a special order.
 Delivery of these cards will vary depending on the vendor and your order date.